leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 #eval true LXOR false -- false, still handled by the old
 ```

-This capability is obviously a *very* powerful one and should not be used
+This capability is obviously *very* powerful!
+It should not be used
-just like that without thinking about it since it can introduce weird
+lightly and without careful thinking since it can introduce weird
 behaviour while writing code later on.
 The following example illustrates
 this weird behaviour: